Mainstreaming Collective Action: Establishing a baseline

 - Sets out what “mainstreaming” and “creating norms” mean in this context.

-- Presents research by the Basel Institute on the current state of endorsements of anti-corruption Collective Action by relevant bodies, including a selection of national anti-corruption strategies in various countries.
+- Presents detailed analysis on the current state of endorsements of anti-corruption Collective Action by relevant bodies, including a selection of national anti-corruption strategies in various countries.

 - Gives a brief description of the strategy to expand the take-up of Collective Action in such documents and standards.